practical-recommender-systems/moviegeek/README.md

     }
 }
 ```
 you should update the NAME, USER, PASSWORD, HOST, PORT fields.
+For more information please refer to the Django documentation [link](https://docs.djangoproject.com/en/3.0/ref/databases/)